cds-snc/cra-claim-tax-benefits/docs/UPDATING-DEPENDENCES.md

 9. Submit a pull request with your updates.

 10. Once pull request is approved, merge away! 🚢 [Our app is continuously deployed](https://github.com/cds-snc/cra-claim-tax-benefits/blob/master/.github/workflows/testBuildDeploy.yml) to our [App Service URL](https://claim-tax-benefits.azurewebsites.net/start) using [Github Actions](https://github.com/features/actions).
 [Check the latest workflow](https://github.com/cds-snc/cra-claim-tax-benefits/actions) to make sure the app was deployed successfully.
+In the unlikley event of an error, read [the manual deployment instructions](https://github.com/cds-snc/cra-claim-tax-benefits/blob/master/docs/DEPLOY.md).

 ## Updating our `<details>` polyfill